 NH: Candidates can also meet the academic aptitude test requirement with a score in the top 50th percentile on the SAT, ACT, or GRE.

-NY: Requirement is for undergraduate programs and based on CAEP accreditation standards; New York requires graduate programs to admit only candidates who have achieved a minimum score on the GRE.
+NY: Requirement is for undergraduate programs; New York requires graduate programs to admit only candidates who have achieved a minimum score on the GRE.

 OH: Requirement is based on CAEP accreditation standards.

 OR: Requirement is based on CAEP accreditation standards, not state's own policy.
 Oregon programs must meet by 2022.

 RI: Must meet the threshold score on the SAT, ACT, or Praxis Core.
 In rare instances, with state approval, programs may offer conditional acceptance to candidates not meeting these requirements.

 TN: Candidates can also meet the academic aptitude test requirement with a passing score on the SAT, or ACT.

 TX: Applicants can also meet this requirement through means other than a test.

 VA: Requirement is based on CAEP accreditation standards.

 WA: Aspiring teachers must take, but not necessarily pass either, the Washington Educator Skills Test (WEST-B), another state's basic skills test or the ACT or SAT.